Prepositions of place show the positional relationships that different objects have. Below is a list of some of the most common items.

 Cotton has been cultivated beside the Nile river for centuries.

-BY = in the region of
+BY = in

 He lives in a cottage by Lake Michigan.